Contact Us for a Free Consultation (213) 542-0979

-It's an interesting question because sometimes it is a crime to lie to the police, and other times it's not a crime to lie to the police.
+It's an interesting question because, sometimes, lying to the police is a crime, and at other times, it's not.
 The bottom line is, if the police are trying to question you for some sort of crime they might think you're involved with, you shouldn't be talking to them.

 Any attorney will advise you against it.
 Lying to the police won't help you, nor will it outsmart them.
 At best, you'll provide your side of the story, which the prosecutors can use against you.
 Remember, you're a target.
 The police are trying to build a case against you.
 Moreover, your words can be twisted, and you might end up harming your defense.